 - 5.4.A.1 Cell The smallest available source of energy in the battery pack as purchased from a manufacturer.
-A single electrochemical cell. - 5.4.A.2 Module The smallest easily removable group in a battery pack. - 5.4.A.3 String The smallest group of cells needed in a battery pack to provide the required voltage. - 5.4.A.4 Protection Limit The measured level determined to be adequate to protect from an event. - 5.4.A.5 Active Protection System in which measurements are constantly monitored and where actions can be taken immediately without operator intervention. - 5.4.A.6 Passive Protection System in which measurements are monitored by the driver and where action is driver controlled.
+A single electrochemical cell. - 5.4.A.2 Module The smallest easily removable group in a battery pack. - 5.4.A.3 String The smallest group of cells needed in a battery pack to provide the required voltage. - 5.4.A.4 Protection Limit The measured level determined to be adequate to protect from an event - 5.4.A.5 Active Protection System in which measurements are constantly monitored and where actions are taken immediately without operator intervention.
+Any protection faults will latch such that a manual clearing process is required by the diver with the vehicle not in motion and only after faults have been verified clear by the protection system.

+- 12 of 33 - 5.4.A.6 Passive Protection System in which measurements are monitored by the driver and where action is driver controlled.